 Sustainability Equals Profitability: How Westrock Coffee Transforms Lives in Rwanda

-Rwanda’s coffee production is helping to provide a sustainable income to the country’s smallholder farmers, many of whom are widows and orphans of the country’s devastating genocide.
+Rwanda’s coffee production helps provide a sustainable income to the country’s smallholder farmers, many of whom were made widows and orphans by genocide.
+Westrock founder Scott Ford details how Westrock Coffee is built on sustainability, traceability, and transparency.

 Thanks to the privatization and liberalization of the coffee industry, the growth of smallholder farmer cooperatives, and the advent of specialty roasters that focus on direct trade with the smallholder farmers and co-ops, Rwanda’s coffee story is evolving into one full of complex flavors and aromas.
 “That [story] has allowed the Rwandan farmer to experience the fastest growing income stream based on a farm-gate price of any commodity, anywhere in the world,” says Scott Ford, CEO of Westrock Coffee, a specialty roaster based out of Little Rock, Arkansas.